 One of the Legendary Guardian Deities of Alola, Tapu Fini serves alongside Tapu Koko, Tapu Lele, and Tapu Bulu to protect the Alolan Islands.
 Tapu Fini, the guardian deity of Poni island has full control over water and fog.
 It releases a mystical fog during battle that can send enemies into a self-destructive trance, but it can also create water capable of purifying anything it touches.
 Although it remains skeptical of humans, it will allow them to attempt to pass through its fog to reach the enchanted water.

-There are a handful of options for Mega Evolution when countering (Pokémon), focusing on each of its weaknesses: Poison, Grass, and Electric.
+There are a handful of options for Mega Evolution when countering Tapu Fini, focusing on each of its weaknesses: Poison, Grass, and Electric.

-If at all possible, Mega Gengar is the Mega Evolved Pokémon you want to bring to this fight.
+Another great option for this raid is Mega Gengar.
 As a Ghost and Poison type, it resists Fairy and Fighting type damage, while having no weaknesses Tapu Fini can exploit.
 Poison isn't strongly represented among the top counters, so you'll want to coordinate with the rest of your raid party to get the most out of that Mega Boost.
-Although Mega Gengar lacks a Poison type fast move, with Lick and Sludge Bomb it's still the top performing counter in this raid.
+Although Mega Gengar lacks a Poison type fast move, Lick and Sludge Bomb perform really well.

-If you're mounting an Electric based offensive in this raid, Mega Manectric is the best choice for a Mega Evolution.
+If you're mounting an Electric based offensive in this raid, Mega Manectric is the best choice.
 A pure Electric type, it brings no useful resistances, but also no relevant weaknesses to the fight.
 Although there are many Electric types among the top counters, you'll still want to coordinate with the rest of your raid party if it is safe to do so, in order to get the most out of the same type Mega Boost.
 Thunder Fang and Wild Charge are the moves you'll want your Manectric to know.

-For a Grass based strategy, Mega Venusaur is ideal.
+Although it doesn't perform as well as other Megas, Mega Venusaur can boost two of Tapu Fini's weaknesses.
 It's a Grass and Poison type, meaning it resists Water, Fighting, and Fairy type damage, but Tapu Fini's Ice type move will hit extra hard.
-Because of its secondary Poison type, it will boost the rare Poison type counters and the Grass types on the field, but it's still a good idea to coordinate with the rest of your raid party if possible.
 Vine Whip is the fast move you'll want your Venusaur to know and Frenzy Plant is the ideal charged move.

 While they will not perform as well, the following Mega Evolved Pokémon can also work for this raid: